HHS/ASPR-ms-taskit/README.md

 Currently there is only 1 supported serialzation format, and that is protobuf.
 Other formats such as binary will follow in the future.

 ## Overview
+Currently Taskit is composed of a Core library and a Protobuf library.

 ### Core
 [Core](core) is the base taskit engine and contains the root level functionality that drives the translation and serialization.
 This library contains the base TranslationController class, the base TranslationSpec class and the base TranslationEngine class.